 If you have no idea of how a great Facebook ad looks like, then take a look at this article for inspiration!

-It’s an article that will show you nine awesome Facebook ad examples.
+It’s an article that will show you 14 awesome Facebook ad examples from other ecommerce stores.

 Here’s a sneak preview of one of the Facebook ads that will be discussed there: